alexamies/buddhist-dictionary/web/corpus/sutra-42-taisho.md

 # The Sūtra of Forty-Two Sections 四十二章經

 Description: The Chinese text of The Sūtra of Forty-Two Sections from the Taisho Tripitaka.

+Period: First century

 Translators: Kasyapamatanga and Dharmaratna.